-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

 Michigan law does not provide age-appropriate juvenile court responses for all minors accused of engaging in juvenile or criminal conduct.
 While Michigan law extends juvenile court jurisdiction to all minors under 18 years of age, governing state statute does not establish a minimum age for juvenile court jurisdiction, permits direct file for minors 14 years of age or older who are charged with certain offenses, and fails to require courts to consider the impact of trauma or past victimization in make discretionary transfer determinations.